 DCEs participating in the GPDC model include: ACOs (Accountable Care Organizations) or ACO-like organizations, networks of individual practices, hospital systems, integrated delivery systems, partnerships of hospital systems and medical practices, Medicaid Managed Care Organizations (MCOs), Skilled Nursing Facilities (SNFs), and other eligible healthcare organizations.

 CMS requires all DCEs participating in the GPDC model to survey a defined sample of their eligible beneficiaries with GPDC CAHPS from September through December of 2022.
 CMS gives every DCE an Annual Quality Performance Report that includes CAHPS results and benchmarks.
 If a DCE has insufficient beneficiaries, CMS can deem it exempt from conducting the patient experience survey for that year.

 The GPDC CAHPS survey is similar to the ACO CAHPS survey and asks questions about healthcare experiences like how hard or easy it is to get appointments, obtain answers to medical questions between visits, and if the patient’s healthcare team listens and explains things in a way that is easy to understand.
-The survey also asks standard demographic questions.
-A modified version of the GPDC questionnaire will be implemented for a small group of DCEs focused on patient populations with complex, or “high,” needs.
+The CAHPS survey questions also request standard demographic information .
+A modified version of the GPDC questionnaire will be implemented for a small group of DCEs focused on patient populations with complex, or “high” needs.

 Who is surveyed with the Global and Professional Direct Contracting CAHPS?